mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/varying-length-field-attribute.md

 ---
 title: VaryingLengthFieldAttribute class
+description: A non-RPG class may stamp a property or field member with this attribute to be considered as a varying length field by a consumer RPG program.

 ---

 A non-RPG class may stamp a property or field member with this attribute to be considered as a varying length field by a consumer RPG program.